lauramulasinserm/RELAB---viral-dynamics/README.md

 ## Data availability

-Individual-level RELAB data are not publicly available in this repository.
+RELAB data are not publicly available in this repository.

 Please refer to the manuscript for further information regarding data access and availability.